-Data collection for study: Due to start in February 2020 Publication date: Summer 2021
+Data collection for study: February 2020- please note we are still accepting data collection spreadsheets Publication date: Summer 2021

 Aim: To identify and explore remediable factors in the physical healthcare of adult patients admitted to an inpatient mental health facility.

 To review the provision of services, organisational structures and the policies in place to facilitate the delivery of care to meet the physical health needs of this group of patients.
 Focus will be placed on the systems, processes and facilities in place for the:

 Identification, assessment and monitoring of patients with (or at risk of developing) physical health conditions, including withdrawal from substance misuse

 Safe, appropriate and effective treatment of physical health conditions including access to preventative care and treatment for acute and long-term physical health conditions

 Support for patient and carer involvement in care-planning, health education and self-management of potential or identified physical health needs

 Safe and continuous care including the pathways for (and actual ) follow-up of identified physical health needs throughout the patient’s in patient stay and on discharge from a mental health inpatient admission including: